antgr/Linux-System-Monitoring-Library/readme.md

 # Lightweight Linux Monitoring Library
-For several Projects on Raspberry Pi or OrangePi or my Mini Server i wanted to Monitor the System Load, so therefore, i created this Library where i can get the CPU Load / Ethernet Load and Memory consumption, to send it via Websocket to a backend application or print it on a display.
+For several Projects on embedded Linux devices and Linux Servers i wanted to monitor the system load so therefore, i created this Library where i can get the CPU Load / Ethernet Load and Memory consumption, to send it via Websocket to a backend application or print it on a LCD display or send the data via MQTT:

 ### Features:

+The library consists of STL and c++17 only, no thirdparty library is used (except for the websocket example and Unittests).

 * CPU Usage:
   * total CPU Usage